 Is it Difficult to Scale Your WooCommerce Website?

 As mentioned earlier, WooCommerce’s framework is highly scalable and can facilitate a smooth growth process for your business.
-However, there are other non-WooCommerce elements that come into play when scaling.
+However, other non-WooCommerce elements come into play when scaling.
 They include:

 Hosting server hardware